fleemaja/code_sketches/README.md

 [Slither Snake](http://codepen.io/fleemaja/pen/zoRPMY "Slither Snake") - the classic 'snake' game with 'slither.io'-like fluid motion rather than the discrete grid organization and motion of the original.

     January 2017
-Giphy Madlibs - This project will use the giphy api to add gif visuals to the user's completed madlibs story.
-User inputs will be used as giphy search queries (with a random gif chosen from the top results) to build a vertical wall of silly visuals alongside the story.
+[Mad Gifs](http://codepen.io/fleemaja/pen/YNQeXO?editors=0110 "Mad Gifs") - This project will use the Giphy api to add gif visuals to the user's completed Madlibs story.
+User inputs will be used as Giphy search queries to display silly visuals alongside the story.